Tsumekiri/Doom-MBF21-Shot-Based-Reloading-Weapon-Generator/README.md

 # What's been generated?
 Basically it adds `A_RefireTo` to the beginning of the `ready` states (E.g. `TNT1 A 0 A_RefireTo("fire2")`) and a loop at the end of each state.
 It also numbers each repetition (E.g. `fire6`) to be "refired" to.

+# License
+I'm distributing this script under the MIT license.
+Do with it as you will!
+If you have more specific needs, I recommend forking this and making your own edits as needed.
+I've commented the code in the hopes of making it more readable.